ssokolow/rust-cli-boilerplate/README.md

 high-reliability replacements for shell scripts, the following build options are
 defined:

-### If built via `cargo build`:

-1. Backtrace support will be disabled in `error-chain` unless explicitly built with the `backtrace` feature.
-(This began as a workaround to un-break cross-compiling to musl-libc and ARM after backtrace-rs 0.1.6 broke it, but it also makes sense to opt out of it if you're using `panic="abort"` to save space)

 ### If built via `just build`:

 1. Unless otherwise noted, all optimizations listed above.